MoarVM/MoarVM/docs/debug-server-protocol.md

 ### Is Execution Suspended Request (3)

-Sent by the client to ask the MoarVM instance if execution is currently suspended.
+Sent by the client to ask the MoarVM instance if execution of all user threads (threads other than the spesh worker and the debug server itself) is currently suspended.

     {